-In the digital world we live in, the only copy of our irreplaceable photos or important business data sits on a mechanical hard drive that can fail at any point without warning.
+We live in a digital world, where the only copy of our irreplaceable photos or important business data sits on a mechanical hard drive that can fail at any point without warning.
 Yikes!

 Data loss can be devastating personally and professionally, and although data recovery is sometimes possible, the process is expensive and can’t always recover all of your files.